csongorb/growingstuff/booklets/readme.md

 ### General
 - what to do with the links in the booklets? footnotes?
 - the timeline of Todo.md is interesting, almost up to the commit messages, maybe even more... how to show them better?
+- make better looking graphs for the commit overview
+- make a better looking timeline for *It is as if...*
+- displaying "done" todos in a more readable way?

 ### Only Phone
 - merging Why.md into Journal?